jmcmahan/nestile/README.md

 - [ ] Make `nes_palette` strings

-- [ ] Add save/save as filename support
+- [ ] Add save/saveAs filename support

 - [ ] Add support for specifying a file to open on the cmdline